-- Expenses are treated as having been incurred at the time the medical care was provided, not when you are formally billed or charged, or when you pay edit to fix false series for the medical expenses - You cannot receive reimbursement for future or projected expenses - All submitted expenses are reviewed for eligibility according to Internal Revenue Code Section 125 guidelines
+- Expenses are treated as having been incurred at the time the medical care was provided, not when you are formally billed or charged, or when you pay for the medical expenses. - You cannot receive reimbursement for future or projected expenses. - All submitted expenses are reviewed for eligibility according to Internal Revenue Code Section 125 guidelines.